Here’s an interview I did for an art magazine recently.

 Tell us about your brand.

-I photograph Strength in Vulnerability and believe in truly shameless body-positive photography.
+I photograph Strength in Vulnerability.
+I believe in truly shameless body-positive photography — that the human body was made by our Creator to be seen and appreciated.
 I began shooting artistic nudes in 2006.
 I love to bring out the soul and strength of my models.
 I call my company Genesis to point us back toward the original innocence and strength of our naturally nude first mother, Eve and a return to our natural humanity.

 When did you know that this was the right path for you?

 I remember even from childhood how something seemed “off” in a society that seemed to treat women as trophies or possessions, rather than fully articulated humans.
 I knew one day I wanted to do something to show that women could stand on their own two naked feet and point their chins high without fear of shame or reprisal.

 What do you like most about what you do?